Naylepsh/toshokan/README.md

 ## TODO

-- [ ] Clean up scraping configs form (the column widths, the URI input is too short)
+- [ ] Add save/delete/remove action impls for configs
 - [ ] Add mangakakalot support
 - [ ] Add more concurrent handling of scraping jobs
 - [ ] Add support for other sites